OrcusCZ/SVMbenchmark/README.md

    - Environmental variables MKLROOT and IPPROOT must be set to point to the root directories of these libraries so CMake can properly find them.
 4. If Boost is installed and not found by CMake, environmental variable BOOST_ROOT can be set to point to the Boost root directory.
    - Boost is required by gtSVM, but changes were made to the code to not require Boost.
 If Boost is not found, our workaround is used.
+5. Optionally clone [OHD-SVM](https://github.com/OrcusCZ/OHD-SVM) repository into SVMbenchmark directory so you end up with folder structure `SVMbenchmark/OHD-SVM`.
+   - Only needed if OHD-SVM implementation is enabled in CMake.
-5. Use CMake to generate makefile / Visual Studio project files.
+6. Use CMake to generate makefile / Visual Studio project files.
 Specific SVM implementations can be enabled / disabled during CMake configuration.
-6. Compile using "make" or Visual Studio.
+7. Compile using "make" or Visual Studio.

 ## Program options
 	Use: SVMbenchmark.exe <data> <model> [-<attr1> <value1> ...]